Opinion polling for the 2024 United Kingdom general election: Seat projections

 The general election was contested under the first-past the post electoral system in 650 constituencies.
 326 seats were needed for a parliamentary majority.

 Most polls were reported in terms of the overall popular vote share, and the pollsters did not typically project how these shares would equate to numbers of seats in the House of Commons.

-Projections from aggregators
+Final projections from aggregators

 Various models existed which continually projected election outcomes for the seats in Britain based on the aggregate of polling data.
 Final predictions of some notable models are tabulated below.